Facebook's Oculus forms in-house virtual-reality film studio

 While Samsung Electronics Co Ltd offers its Galaxy Gear VR headset with its Galaxy Note 4 smartphone and Google Inc has its Cardboard VR device to use with smartphones, the consumer version of Oculus' Rift headset is still in development.

-There are also technological and creative constraints to developing film in virtual reality, said Saschka Unseld, a Pixar veteran who is now creative director of Oculus' Story Studio.
+There are also technological and creative constraints to developing film in virtual reality, said Unseld.
 Challenges include computers running too slowly to handle the intensive rendering of graphics in real time, as well as how to find a format for storytelling in a 360-degree environment where the viewer can look anywhere.

 "Film has very linear storytelling, it's one-dimensional," Unseld said.
 "In VR, you need to find a three-dimensional way of telling the story where the space around you matters."